sentiance/react-native-sentiance/README.md

 1. Open up youd application class`android/app/src/main/java/[...]/{your-app-class}.java`

-- Add `import com.reactlibrary.RNSentiancePackage;` to the imports at the top of the file
+- Add `import com.sentiance.react.bridge.RNSentiancePackage;` to the imports at the top of the file
 - Add `new RNSentiancePackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: